 In addition to saving lives, Basic Life Support BLS also has other benefits.
 It can help reduce the severity of injuries, lower the risk of complications, and speed up the recovery process.
 BLS Basic Life Support is an important skill to have and can make a big difference in an emergency situation.

 BLS is designed to keep the patient alive until more advanced medical care can be provided.
 The goal of BLS is to maintain the patient’s blood circulation and oxygenation until more advanced interventions, such as cardiopulmonary resuscitation (CPR) or defibrillation, can be used.

-Basic life support (BLS) training is a CPR and first aid course that covers the basics of how to perform CPR and provide first aid.
+Basic life support (BLS) course is a CPR and first aid training course that covers the basics of how to perform CPR and provide first aid.
 The course is designed for anyone who wants to learn how to perform CPR and provide first aid, including those who are not healthcare professionals.
-The course covers the following topics:-Anatomy and physiology of the cardiovascular system-How to perform CPR on an adult, child, and infant-How to use an automated external defibrillator (AED)-First aid for choking, bleeding, and other medical emergencies
+The course covers the following topics:-Anatomy and physiology of the cardiovascular system-How to perform CPR on an adult, child, and infant-How to use an automated external defibrillator (AED)- First aid for choking, bleeding, and other medical emergencies

 The BLS Course trains participants to promptly recognize several life-threatening emergencies, give highquality chest compressions, deliver appropriate ventilations, and provide early use of an AED.
 In the Instructor-led course, students participate in simulated clinical scenarios and learning stations.
 Students work with an AHA BLS Instructor to complete BLS skills practice and skills testing.
 Students also complete a written exam.